 That’s all for now.
 Check back in on Monday for the next microbe adoption activity!

-, the cores that are used to collect samples of muddy sediment and hard rocks are roughly 9.5 meters long.
+Question set 2: On the RV JOIDES Resolution, the cores that are used to collect samples of muddy sediment and hard rocks are roughly 9.5 meters long.
 How long is that in feet?
 How many cores could you fit end to end on an American football field?
 If a scientist can work on 10 cm of sample every 10 minutes, how long would it take a scientist to process a full football field length of core?
-Question set 3:

 at the vent of Loihi

 Making sulfide gas

 May I reduce pollution